aselshall/rm/hw/case1.md

 In the movie *Erin Brockovich*, the protagonist uncovers a major environmental health issue involving contaminated groundwater in a small community.
 These questions are designed to challenge your thinking and deepen your understanding of research methods by applying them to a real-world case study.
 The goal is to help you see how the concepts and techniques you will learn in class can be utilized to address complex environmental issues.
 Refer to <span style="color:blue">Module 1: Introduction to Research Methods course</span> and the [big picture](https://aselshall.github.io/rm/hw/big-picture) for details.
 This exercise encourages you to think critically, make connections between theory and practice, and gain a more nuanced perspective on the role of research in problem-solving.
 Watch the movie and answer these questions.

 1. **Research problem:** Refer to <span style="color:blue">Module 2: Foundations of research</span>.
-Based on the movie *Erin Brockovich*, describe the environmental research problem investigated.
+Based on the movie *Erin Brockovich*, describe the research problem investigated.
 How did the groundwater contamination impact the community, and what were the main concerns?

 2. **Research approach:** In <span style="color:blue">Module 2: Foundations of research</span>, review the "Research approaches (worldviews)" slide from "Lesson 2: Research Paradigms".
 Which research approach aligns best with the Erin Brockovich case?
 Justify your answer using the five criteria provided in the slide.